 The quantification of the viral DNA libraries was done using PerkinElmer’s VICTOR® NivoTM multimode plate reader prior to sequencing.

 The VICTOR Nivo multimode plate reader is a flexible, compact benchtop system with a dynamic filter wheel for measurement of fluorescent wavelengths and the option of either filters or a spectrometer for absorbance measurements.
 It is well-suited to determine the concentration of dsDNA.

 The authors identified SNPs that lead to different amino acid changes and compared these sequences to those that were in the database.
 The phylogenetic analysis accurately determined the source of the patient’s infection as it correlated with the known travel data.

-Since “Phylogenetic analysis of the first four SARS‐CoV‐2 cases in Chile” was published, many additional SARS-CoV-2 sequences have been isolated and more phylogenetic trees have been created.
+Since the paper was published, many additional viral genome sequences for the novel virus have been isolated and more phylogenetic trees have been created.
 At least one mutation identified by this paper (D614G) within the critical S (spike) protein has been the focus of additional studies and some suggest that this mutation has become the dominant form of the virus around the globe.

 Studying viral mutation is critical for designing effective vaccines, antiviral drugs and diagnostic assays.
 The data contributes to global information about transmission dynamics and the importance of taking control measures to stop the spread of the infection.

 Click here for more information on quantifying DNA using the VICTOR Nivo.